 The first few sessions of a group usually focus on the establishment of trust.
 During this time, members work to establish a level of trust that allows them to talk personally and honestly.
 Group trust is enhanced when all members make a commitment to the group.

-This text was developed by Jack Corazzini, Virginia Commonwealth University; slight modifications have been made to accommodate NIU groups.
+This text was developed by Jack Corazzini, Virginia Commonwealth University; slight modifications have been made for NIU group counseling services.